The Nicholson Whaling Collection

 Nicholson Collection of Whaling Photographs

 This collection includes photographic images that document the latter period of the New Bedford whaling industry.
+The collection includes glass plate negatives and photographic prints of various whaling ships as well as streets, wharves and other buildings in New Bedford, Massachusetts in the late 19th and early 20th centuries.
+Digitization funded by the National Historical Publications and Records Commission.
 Additional photographs are located in the Nicholson Collection and not yet described here.
+(Finding aid for the whaling photographs.)

 Scrimshaw is a form of folk art practiced by whalemen in the 19th and early 20th centuries.
 Some scrimshaw was also produced by those on shore who had access to whale products.
 Makers of scrimshaw were called scrimshanders.
 They engraved images on ivory, whalebone, whale teeth, wood and shells, and carved items of bone and exotic woods.
 Typical works include decorated whale teeth and practical items such as napkin rings, canes, knitting needles, pie crimpers or jagging wheels (for cutting pastry), bodkins (for embroidery), swifts (yarn winders) and tools of all sorts for shipboard use.